lasseufpa/ITU-Challenge-ML5G-PHY/Beam_selection/code/Readme.md

 * [Numpy](https://numpy.org/install/)

-In the other hand, if you want to preprocess data or plot model's accuracy and loss, you'll also need the following ones:
+In the other hand, if you want to preprocess data or plot model's accuracy and loss, you will also need the following ones:
   * [OpenCV](https://pypi.org/project/opencv-python/) For image processing, e.g: image resampling
   * [Matplotlib](https://matplotlib.org/users/installing.html) For plotting